Summertime tips and tricks for your indoor plants

 The most trending summertime houseplants that check those categories to can include in your house are aloe vera, snake plants, money plants, spider plants, and weeping figs.

-Watering and Hydration
+Watering and hydration

 We all know we should water our plants regularly, but how much and when?
 Since water requirements vary from plant to plant, you should check the soil surface using your finger.
 If you feel that the soil is dry, you need to water the plant.
 Never use water that is too cold or hot.
 Room temperature water at 68°F or 20°C is considered optimum.